olivergreenwald/DFSLineupMaximization/README.md

 5. #### Solver.Java

     This file is EXPERIMENTAL and does not have any effect on the Output file (which runs the code for this project).
-    This file uses a Gurobi example found online, but modified to use the Player class in hopes to maximize the data.
+    This file uses a Gurobi example found online, but modified to use the Player class in hopes to maximize the data               efficiently.

 ## How to Run the Project